NextronSystems/gimphash/README.md

 3. Sort the resulting package names (alphabetically)
 4. Calculate the SHA-256 hash over the concatenated names (no delimiter)

+## Proof of Concept Implementations

+This repository contains proof-of-concept code in the following languages:

+- C
+- Go

+The [release](https://github.com/NextronSystems/gimphash/releases) section contains prebuilt binaries for Windows and Linux.

 ## Feedback

 This specification and the related code are a draft.
 Please use the [Discussions](https://github.com/NextronSystems/gimphash/discussions) section for comments or feedback.